shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 ## History lesson

 It turns out that I'm not lazy.
 I'm not stupid.
-Again--I remind myself)--my brain is *different*.
+Again--I remind myself--my brain is *different*.

 My irresponsible shopping, eating, TV watching, and other compulsive habits were a reaction.
 I was being actively self-destructive in response to a lifetime of feeling lazy and stupid and stuck.